How to do market research for a startup (with examples)

 A great way to do this is by using online surveys or working with focus groups to get a comprehensive understanding of what your future buyers and loyal customers need.

-Talk to experts who’ve been working in that target market for years, and ask them about what they think the future will look like.
-Sure, they might just be speculations, but it’s better to hear them and address them than pretend they don’t exist.
+Talk to experts who’ve been working in that target market for years and ask them about what they think the future will look like.
+These might just be speculations, but it’s better to hear them and address them than pretend they don’t exist.

 Read the latest trend reports

 Another great way to get a clear view of trends in your market is to keep track of relevant blogs and news.
 There are plenty of target market reports and public market data available to find out the latest trends and where the market is going, like G2, Deloitte, Gartner, McKinsey, and more—make the most of these datasets.

 Use target market research tools